mitre/saf/README.md

 Translating your data to and from Heimdall Data Format (HDF) is done using the `saf convert` command.

 Want to Recommend or Help Develop a Converter?
-See [the wiki](https://github.com/mitre/saf/wiki/How-to-recommend-development-of-a-mapper) :book: on how to get started.
+See [the wiki](https://github.com/mitre/saf/wiki/How-to-recommend-development-of-a-mapper) 📰 on how to get started.

 ### Convert From HDF